giant-consortium/cookbook/phenotyping.md

 Parameters that enable multiple measures:
 ```
-### WEIGHT - EXAMPLE: DIFFERENT MEASURE TO DERIVE BMI FOR BMI AND WHRadjBMI GWAS
+### WEIGHT - EXAMPLE: DIFFERENT MEASURES TO DERIVE BMI FOR BMI AND WHRadjBMI GWAS

 ## Column containing weight (kg) to derive phenotype for primary BMI GWAS
 weight_for_bmi_col="weight_baseline"